hernantz/blog/content/django-ui-components.md

 I don't remember where I heard this, but *Any fool can build a bridge*[^1] is phrase that stuck with me.
-It meant that anyone can just throw money, people, energy, take their time and eventually something will be built).
+It meant that anyone can just throw money, people, energy, take their time and eventually something will be built.
 It takes an engineer to build the "right" bridge (timely and on budget).

 This applies to any kind of project (that needs to take you from where you are